KoljaL/PHP-MailBoy/README.md

 # PHP-MailBoy

-An electronic mailing lists tool in PHP and SQLite - For all user who don't have server access
+An electronic mailing lists tool in PHP and SQLite for all users who don't have server access

 ## Prerequisites